lauslim12-old/IF670_Crossmobile/README.md

 After you have done that, you will see an `android` folder.
 Open it on Android Studio, and run it as usual (with the emulator) or you can build it as APK.

+Note that the process of `ionic capacitor sync android` and the building of the APK must happen in the same OS.
+You cannot perform `ionic capacitor sync android` in WSL, copy the resulting folder to the Windows OS, and then trying to build the APK.
+You have to also perform `ionic capacitor sync android` in the OS that you want to use to build the application.

 The folders `android` and `build` will not be committed to the repository.

 ## Scripts